crocodeev/Portfolio/README.md

     - Electron JS (love & hate it)
     - React

-(a little bit, for specific tasks)
+- Other (a little bit, for specific tasks)
 - Python
 - Powershell
 - Bash